Born Annie Ross Pearn.

 Literary agents work behind the scenes.
 They are known in the industry but their names rarely appear in the mainstream press.
 For thirty years, Nancy Pearn was one of the best, a born author’s agent who specialised in placing the work of her clients in magazines and newspapers.
 She acted for some of the biggest names in early 20th century literature including Winston Churchill, Dylan Thomas, Graham Greene, Virginia Woolf, Stella Gibbons, A.A.
 Milne, H.G.
 Wells and Dorothy L Sayers, championing their writing and negotiating lucrative deals on their behalf.
 But while their names and stories live on, hers have vanished.

-It was the combination of secretarial and language skills that got Nancy her first job after the First World War, when she would already have been at least 26.
+It was the combination of secretarial and language skills that got Nancy her first job post-war job, when she would already have been at least 26.
 It happened to be in a literary agent’s office, Hughes Massie.
 The profession of literary agent was a relatively young one when Nancy joined its ranks.
 She next applied for a job as a secretary to a ‘dramatic author’ who ‘happened to be part of a literary agency’.
 It is not clear who this was but it seems like Fate was calling her.

 In 1922, she was offered a job by Albert Curtis Brown (who during the war had been in partnership with Hughes Massie).
 ‘Since then’, she wrote in 1936, ‘I have been connected with this work in almost every capacity – with the notable exception of the Accounting department, which has always preferred to have me on the money-making side rather than the one responsible for the actual processes of book-keeping.’